- Vegetables: greens (leafy)

 - Soil Management: organic matter

-- Sustainable Communities: new business opportunities, analysis of personal/family life
+- Sustainable Communities: analysis of personal/family life, new business opportunities

 Domestic wellness retreats are rapidly becoming a top travel and tourism trend driven by consumer concern about health and wellness.
 Our farm is located in an agritourism region where Wellness Tourism offerings are uncommon.
 Agritourism offers entertainment — Wellness Tourism provides calm, private, tranquil experiences.
 We need a feasibility study for a farm Wellness Retreat offering to test the idea’s viability.